core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * The sender endpoint performs one Inner SCHC Compression for each OSCORE layer applied to the outgoing message.

-  Each Inner SCHC Compression occurs before protecting the message with that OSCORE layer and relies on the SCHC Rules that are shared with the other OSCORE endpoint.
+  Each Inner SCHC Compression occurs before protecting the message with that OSCORE layer and relies on the Inner SCHC Rules that are shared with the other OSCORE endpoint.

 * The sender endpoint performs exactly one Outer SCHC Compression.

-  This occurs after having performed all the intended OSCORE protections of the outgoing message and relies on the SCHC Rules that are shared with the (next hop towards the) destination application endpoint.
+  This occurs after having performed all the intended OSCORE protections of the outgoing message and relies on the Outer SCHC Rules that are shared with the (next hop towards the) destination application endpoint.

 That is, with respect to the SCHC Compression/Decompression processing, the following holds.